Private Tours Entirely Designed Around You

 Offbeat Experiences: The Weird and Wonderful

 The most memorable things to do in Amsterdam happen in places that make you go "wait, what?"
+If you're looking for some of the crazy things in Amsterdam, this is where the city's creative and unexpected side really comes into its own.
 These spots showcase the creative weirdness that makes this city special.

 Micropia, right next to the main zoo entrance, is devoted entirely to microorganisms, and it's way cooler than it sounds.
 They've got these incredible high-tech displays that make bacteria and viruses look like abstract art.